Cartoon Cover Reads written by Indie Christian Authors

 **A Make Out to Remember is a slow burn, sweet romantic comedy full of tension, longing, and sizzling chemistry.** -

-Then again, games for two usually do end with both players losing their hearts.
+As for Will…well, he might just be playing a dating game of his own.
+Of course, games for two usually end with both players losing their hearts. -

 Caught Stealing